Questions about the Book of Abraham, Part 3:

 This is a reasonable question.
 After all, if the Book of Abraham really is a portion of an ancient text that was known and circulated in the past, shouldn't other ancient documents provide confirmation for the many details in the Book of Abraham that can't be found in the Bible?

 Confession: I have cheated.
 The question above actually is NOT a frequently asked question (FAQ).
 Rather, it is a FREQUENTLY IGNORED QUESTION (FIQ).
 But to really address issues around the Book of Abraham, some of us would like to ask how Joseph Smith could fabricate a story with many details that are not found in the Bible or other sources known to Joseph, only to have those details be confirmed in numerous other ancient texts dealing with Abrahamic traditions.
 Translations of many of these ancient documents have been brought together in an impressive volume, Traditions about the Early Life of Abraham, ed. by John A. Tvedtnes, Brian M. Hauglid, and John Gee (Provo, Utah: Foundation for Ancient Research and Mormon Studies, 2001, hereafter "Tvedtnes et al.").
 Over 500 pages of text from over 100 ancient documents provide extensive support for numerous key details in the Book of Abraham.
-There is an impressive breadth of sources, including ancient Jewish sources, Christian sources, Muslim sources, and other sources as well.
+There is a breadth of sources, including ancient Jewish sources, Christian sources, Muslim sources, and other sources as well.
 The support for many details of the Book of Abraham is surprisingly extensive and worthy of careful investigation.

 The compilation of Tvedtnes et al. is essential reading for anyone wishing to seriously study the Book of Abraham.
 However, I can seriously predict that this treasury of information from the ancient world will be one of the least-mentioned references in the future work of anti-Mormon critics, or will be mentioned only in passing, without addressing the numerous details pointing to ancient sources for the text of the Book of Abraham.
 My prediction of the silent treatment for Traditions about the Early Life of Abraham is an easy one to make.
 Just look at the response of critics to LDS analysis of the Apocalypse of Abraham - an ancient document dealing with Abraham that was first published in 1897 and was first translated into English the following year by two Latter-day Saints, Edward H. Anderson and R. T. Haag (Improvement Era, August 1898, pp. 705-14, 793-806).
 This text raised many issues in favor of the Book of Mormon that are largely ignored by critics.
 Further, look at how the critics closed their eyes to analysis of the Testament of Abraham, an ancient document that one non-LDS scholar describes as "a midrashic account, developed in Egypt from the LXX [Septuagint, or Greek translation], embellished by traditions from the Palestinian Targum, written in Therapeutic circles around the turn of the era [e.g., near the timeframe when Christianity began]" (George W. E. Nickelsburg, ed., Studies on the Testament of Abraham, Missoula, MT: Scholars Press, 1976, p.
 19, as cited by H. Nibley, Abraham in Egypt, Salt Lake City: Deseret Book, 1981, reprinted as Vol. 14 of The Collected Works of Hugh Nibley, Provo, UT: Foundation for Ancient Research and Mormon Studies, 2000, pp. 26-27).
 Hugh Nibley's comparison of the Book of Abraham to the Apocalypse of Abraham and the Testament of Abraham has been available for over 20 years, yet, like most LDS scholarship on the Book of Abraham, the analysis remains largely ignored by critics who claim to be experts.